Kartikkh/Dotfiles/README.md

 It is a very cumbersome process setting up development environment on your Mac and its very time consuming too.

-So these are the Dotfiles which can easily installed all your Dev tools and dependencies such that it will provide you same experience as your Mac is never been formated !
+So these are the Dotfiles, which can easily install all your Dev tools and dependencies such that it will provide you same experience as your Mac is never been formated !

 These Dotfile or script automate the process of manual setups